-Which city is cheaper, San Francisco or Big Sur?
+Which place is cheaper, San Francisco or Big Sur?

 These are the overall average travel costs for the two destinations.